 Thompson Regional Hospital District

-- This budget invests more than $26 million in public safety, including over $11 million in fire protection to rural communities over the next five years, including increases in funding for five rural fire departments which the TNRD is assuming administrative responsibilities for – Little Fort, Loon Lake, McLure, South Green Lake and Tobiano.
+- This budget invests more than $27.5 million in public safety, including over $12.5 million in fire protection to rural communities over the next five years, including increases in funding for five rural fire departments which the TNRD has assumed administrative responsibilities for – Little Fort, Loon Lake, McLure, South Green Lake and Tobiano.

 - Includes investments for construction of new fire halls for Loon Lake and Tobiano volunteer fire departments.

-- Invests over $13.3 million dollars over five years into 11 drinking water and 5 wastewater utility services, including $1.4 million for a new water source for Black Pines and $3.6 million to install water meters in all TNRD drinking water utilities.
-The water meter project is funded 100% through a successful grant awarded from the Federal Gas Tax-Strategic Priorities Fund
+- Invests over $10 million dollars over five years into 11 drinking water and 3 wastewater utility services, including $1.4 million for a new water source for Black Pines and $3.6 million to install water meters in all TNRD drinking water utilities.
+The water meter project is funded 100% through a successful grant awarded from the Federal Gas Tax-Strategic Priorities Fund.

 The Local Government Act states that "a regional district must have a financial plan that is adopted annually, by bylaw, by March 31.
 The planning period for a financial plan is 5 years, that period being the year in which the plan is specified to come into force and the following 4 years.